 Esophageally fistulated goats (does and kids) browsing in pastures where forage consisted primarily of current season's twigs consumed diets with more crude protein, in vitro digestible dry matter, and tannins than goats browsing in pastures where forage consisted primarily of older twigs.
 They also lost less weight.
 Does initially consumed diets higher, but later consumed diets lower in crude protein than those consumed by kids.
 Kids consumed diets with more in vitro digestible dry matter, but lost more weight than does.

 No statistically significant differences in weight response were recorded for cattle browsing in pastures which were, and were not, previously browsed by goats.
 However, the average heifer in previously unbrowsed pastures consumed 1.9 times more protein supplement than her counterpart in previously browsed pastures.

 Provenza, Frederick D., "Some Morphological and Chemical Responses of Blackbrush (Coleogyne ramosissima) to Goat Browsing: Influences on Dietary Blackbrush Selection by Goats and Cattle" (1981).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6357.